Curated collection

 In the deepest sense of the word, a friend is someone who sees more potential in you than you see in yourself, someone who helps you become the best version of yourself.

-27 BCE – 476 CE
+27 BCE to 476 CE

-Law, engineering, and ambition at civilizational scale—proof that institutions and infrastructure can outlast any single life if the design is serious enough.
+Law, engineering, and ambition at civilizational scale, proof that institutions and infrastructure can outlast any single life if the design is serious enough.

 c.
-800 BCE – 146 BCE
+800 BCE to 146 BCE

-Where argument, tragedy, and geometry were treated as real disciplines—the habit of making concepts explicit and living with the tension of democracy and virtue.
+Where argument, tragedy, and geometry were treated as real disciplines, the habit of making concepts explicit and living with the tension of democracy and virtue.